These things are one of the biggest innovations, in my mind, in recent years to power rack design.

 If you’ve already got Titan straps, you can keep their brackets and replace the straps from another source.
 Nothing wrong with the brackets.

-The below is a sponsored link.
-StrapWorks kicks us back about $1-$2 if you order a pair of straps.
+StrapWorks requires us to explicitly note that the below is a sponsored link.
+StrapWorks kicks us back about $1-$2 if you order a pair of straps (wow, we’re rich!!).

-You can get these replacement straps from StrapWorks that will hook into the Titan brackets the same way.
-The length choices are in 1-foot increments, but what you do is just round up in length and put a note on your desired length in the order comments.
+You can get these replacement straps from StrapWorks that will hook into the Titan brackets the same way as Titan’s.
+The length choices online are in 1-foot increments, but what you do is just round up in length and put a note on your desired exact length in the order comments.
 They cut and sew all these on demand, so a custom length is easy for them to do.
+A customer buying them for this purpose confirmed that specifying the inches in this way will get you what you need.

 The thing about StrapWorks is they are experts in making these.
 You know for sure that there’s not going to be a problem with the strength or stitching.